chriscugliotta/glue-athena-utils/README.md

 # aws-utils

 This library aims to improve developer experience (DX) and productivity with AWS Glue and Athena.
-It contains several utilities that help streamline a Python/SQL workflow, with a focus on fast automated testing, automated schema updates, and overcoming AWS Athena's [update](https://stackoverflow.com/questions/71705848/aws-athena-update-table-rows-using-sql) and [100-partition](https://docs.aws.amazon.com/athena/latest/ug/ctas-insert-into.html) limitations.  **The target audience is people who prefer SQL over OOP** in the context of tabular data processing.
+It contains several utilities that help streamline a Python/SQL workflow, with a focus on fast automated testing, automated schema migrations, and overcoming AWS Athena's [update](https://stackoverflow.com/questions/71705848/aws-athena-update-table-rows-using-sql) and [100-partition](https://docs.aws.amazon.com/athena/latest/ug/ctas-insert-into.html) limitations.  **The target audience is people who prefer SQL over OOP** in the context of tabular data processing.